How the Jan. 1 UPMC-Highmark deadline affects Tri Rivers

 Q: I have an appointment scheduled with Tri Rivers after Jan.
 1, 2015.
 Do I need to do anything differently before my appointment?

-A: Not at this time, other than remembering that our name changes on Jan.
-1 to Tri Rivers Musculoskeletal Centers.
-We will communicate any other changes with our patients as they become available.
-Visit our website at www.TriRiversOrtho.com for regular updates.
+A: Not at this time, other than to remember that the name changes to Tri Rivers Musculoskeletal Centers on Jan.
+1. The practice is working to make this a smooth transition and will communicate any other changes with patients if, and when, they become available.
+Updated information will be available on this website.

-Q: Which insurance companies will Tri Rivers Musculoskeletal Centers accept in 2015?
+Q: What insurances will Tri Rivers Musculoskeletal Centers accept in 2015?

 Q: I have a Medicare plan.
 What does this mean for me?

-A: Most Medicare-covered patients, including those with Highmark plans, will have in-network access to all of our physicians for office visits as well as surgical and non-emergency care at any UPMC facility, including UPMC Passavant McCandless or UPMC Passavant Cranberry.
+A: Most Medicare-covered patients, including those with Highmark plans, will have in-network access to all Tri Rivers’ physicians for office visits as well as surgical and non-emergency care at any UPMC facility, including UPMC Passavant McCandless or UPMC Passavant Cranberry.

-Q: Will Tri Rivers continue seeing patients with Highmark insurance after the UPMC-Highmark contract expires?
+Q: Will Tri Rivers continue seeing patients with Highmark insurance after the UPMC-Highmark contract expires on Jan.
+1, 2015?

-A: We are pleased to share that, as a result of aligning through this joint venture, Tri Rivers physicians will still be able to see Highmark-insured patients at any of our offices, including our UPMC Passavant location.
+A: Absolutely!
+As a result of this partnership, Highmark-insured patients can see Tri Rivers physicians as in-network providers in all practice locations, including the UPMC Passavant office.
 However, the contract lapse between UPMC and Highmark means that for any Highmark subscribers (again, excluding Medicare patients), elective orthopedic surgeries cannot be performed at UPMC Passavant or any UPMC facility.
-This is true for ANY surgeons who operate at UPMC Passavant and not just Tri Rivers physicians because of our new affiliation with UPMC.
+This is true for ANY surgeons who operate at UPMC Passavant and not just Tri Rivers physicians because of the new affiliation with UPMC.

 Q: How can I stay informed about any future changes?

-A: As always, we are committed to providing exceptional care for you, our patients.
-One part of that care is clearly communicating any changes that directly affect your relationship with our practice.
-Another part is working through various issues that result during these challenging times in health care.
-We will provide regular updates on our website at www.TriRiversOrtho.com.
-Should you still have questions after reading the information we have provided, please call our dedicated communications line at 412-367-5814 and dial extension 222.
-We will return your call in a timely manner to answer your questions.
+A: Tri Rivers’ staff is working to clearly communicate any changes that directly affect the physician-patient relationship.
+The practice is committed to working through various issues that will inevitably result during these challenging times in health care.
+Should you still have questions after reading this information, please call our dedicated communications line at 412-367-5814 and dial extension 222.
+If you leave a message, your call will be returned in a timely manner.

 Thank you for choosing Tri Rivers as your musculoskeletal care providers.